 What is spring water and where does it come from?

 Spring water is the term used to refer to H20 collected directly from an underground spring where it rises to the surface.
-It’s rich in trace minerals and considered to be one of the best types of water for rehydration and other health benefits.
+It’s rich in trace minerals and considered to be one of the best types of water for hydration and other health benefits.

 Spring water is collected directly from a natural source, typically far underground in natural aquifers and must be bottled at the source.
 UK sources of spring water must meet certain hygiene standards, and may be further treated so they meet pollution regulations.
 However, it doesn’t have to undergo the same rigorous 2 year regulatory process as natural mineral water.

-British bottlers can extract water from different wells/sources in the same area, therefore if one source becomes polluted they can continue supplying from the same aquifer but extracted from a different well.
+British bottlers and suppliers can extract water from different wells/sources in the same area, therefore if one source becomes polluted they can continue supplying from the same aquifer but extracted from a different well.
 For this reason most of the larger bottlers in the UK sell spring water as it allows for continuity of supply.

 What is mineral water and where does it originate?